Fu Manchu: Dr. Fu Manchu

-Supervillain Dr. Fu Manchu's murderous plots are marked by the extensive use of arcane methods; he disdains guns or explosives, preferring dacoits (armed robbers in India), Thugs (professional robbers and murderers in India) and members of other secret societies as his agents (usually armed with knives) or using "pythons and cobras ... fungi and my tiny allies, the bacilli ... my black spiders" and other peculiar animals or natural chemical weapons.
+Supervillain Dr. Fu Manchu's murderous plots are marked by the extensive use of arcane methods; he disdains guns or explosives, preferring dacoits, thugs and members of other secret societies as his agents (usually armed with knives) or using "pythons and cobras ... fungi and my tiny allies, the bacilli ... my black spiders" and other peculiar animals or natural chemical weapons.
 He has a great respect for the truth (in fact, his word is his bond), and uses torture and other gruesome tactics to dispose of his enemies.

 Dr. Fu Manchu is described as a mysterious villain because he seldom appears on the scene.
 He always sends his minions to commit crimes for him.
 In the novel The Insidious Dr. Fu-Manchu, he sends a beautiful young girl to the crime scene to see that the victim is dead.
 He also sends a dacoit to attack Sir Denis Nayland Smith and Dr. Petrie.

 In the novel Fu Manchu's Bride (1933), Dr. Fu Manchu claims to hold doctorates from four Western universities, while in Emperor Fu Manchu (1959), he states that he attended Heidelberg University, the Sorbonne and the University of Edinburgh.
 (In the film The Mask of Fu Manchu, however, he states proudly that "I am a doctor of philosophy from Edinburgh, a doctor of law from Christ's College, a doctor of medicine from Harvard.
 My friends, out of courtesy, call me 'Doctor.)
 At the time of their first encounter (1911) Dr. Petrie believed that Dr. Fu Manchu was more than 70 years old.
 That would mean that he studied for his first doctorate in the 1860s or 1870s.